alysicmuse/alysicmuse.github.io/README.md

-  In this screenshot this shows my the first three loops and the mixer bar, the mixer bar is there you can edit the sound of the loops and change speed amd evem choose where you want to hear the sound more using the pan.
+  In this screenshot this shows my the first three loops and the mixer bar, the mixer bar is there you can edit the sound of the loops and change speed and even choose where you want to hear the sound more using the pan.
 The mixer is alot of help to bringing the sounds together as one.
 ![l.1pic1](/images/1.png)